 A lease contract for a car allows you to drive the car, make payments for a certain number of months and then turn the car back in to the leasing company.
 The lease contract spells out the framework of the deal at the end of the lease, including the projected value of the car.
-This is known as the "residual value" in lease-speak.
-If the car is worth more than the residual value listed in the contract, then this is your happy day -- you may be able to use your equity in the car, which is its actual value minus the residual value.
+The dealer will refer to this value as the residual value.
+If the car is worth more than the residual value listed in the contract, then this is your happy day.
+You can use that equity to purchase the leased vehicle or put it towards another car.

 End of Lease Options

-At the end of a car lease you have the choice of two options for dealing with the car.
-You can turn the car in to the leasing company and pay any fees on such things as excess mileage and/or wear-and-tear as stipulated in the contract.
-A turned-in lease vehicle will be inspected.
-If any money is due to the leasing company, you will be sent a bill.
-But the leasing company does not pay you for any equity you might have in a turned-in lease car.
+At the end of a car lease, you have the choice of two options for dealing with the car.
+You can turn the car in to the leasing company.
+The company will inspect the car and charge you for any excess mileage or wear-and-tear as outlined in your lease.
+If you surrender the vehicle, you will lose any equity that you have in the car.
 Your other option is to buy the car at the residual value stipulated in the contract.
-Ah ha!
 This option allows you to cash in on any equity you may have in the car's value.

 Buy and Resell

 Your lease contract gives you the option to buy the car at the residual value.
 If the car is worth more than the residual value, you can sell the car and keep the difference.
 The lease residual value is the anticipated wholesale value of the car.
 If you sell the car at or near retail prices, you could make a tidy profit.
 The problem with this approach is that you need enough cash to pay the residual value and any sales tax on the purchase price.
 You also need a buyer who is willing and able to pay a fair price for the car.

 Of course, you may also buy the car for the residual price and keep it for yourself.
 The cost to you will be less than buying a similar used car from a dealer.
 If you leased the car new, you'll know it's entire history and exactly who put those dings in the fenders and stains on the carpets.